orb-community/orb-website/docs/documentation/advanced_policies.md

 # Advanced Policies

-An Orb policy for pktvisor can be written in either YAML or JSON, and has three top level sections: “input”, “handlers” and “kind”.
+An Orb policy for pktvisor can be written in either YAML or JSON, and has four top level sections: “input”, “handlers”, "config" and “kind”.

 === "YAML"
     ```yaml
     input: ..
+    config: ...
     handlers: ...
     kind: collection
     ```
 === "JSON"
     ```json
     {
       "input": {
+      },
+      "config": {
     },
       "handlers": {
       },
       "kind": "collection"
     }